 - Engagement from mentee and mentors.

-What does the person having a Mentor get out of it (the mentee)?
+What do the Mentor and Mentee get out of it?

 Benefits to the Mentee